Our Newport Beach fertility center recommends elective single embryo transfer

 At our Newport Beach fertility center, we have obtained a clinical pregnancy rate of 88% with an ongoing pregnancy rate of 71% when one genetically normal embryo is transferred.
 This applies to women of all ages.
 Additionally, the American Society for Reproductive Medicine (ASRM) recommends single embryo transfers for all women under age 38.

-One of the reasons our team encourages patients to only transfer one embryo at a time is the risk of a multiple pregnancy.
-When multiple embryos are transferred, the risk of two or more embryos implanting and developing into a pregnancy increases dramatically.
+One of the reasons we encourage patients to transfer just one embryo is the risk of a multiple pregnancy.
+When transferring multiple embryos, the risk of two or more embryos implanting and developing into a pregnancy increases dramatically.
 Our doctors want to avoid the following potential complications of a multiple pregnancy.

 - Elevated risk of miscarriage and infant mortality